-A downside of a Superman punch is that it is telegraphed and also that it leaves the right side of the fighter's body unprotected and open to counter attack.
+A downside of a Superman punch is that it is telegraphed and also that it leaves the right side of the fighter's body unprotected and open to a counter-attack.
 This technique was used in Muay Thai before it became popular in MMA competitions.

 To throw a spinning back elbow you have to step forward with your front leg [left for an orthodox] to put it in line with your opponent's front leg, lift your front arm [left arm] up to cover your face and strike with your [right] elbow by making a spinning back motion with your arms and an upper body.